Benjamin N. Cardozo: Ethnicity

 Cardozo was the second Jewish justice to be appointed to the Supreme Court.
 The first was Louis Brandeis, whose family was Ashkenazi.

 Cardozo was born into the Spanish and Portuguese Jewish community, which had traditions distinct from the Ashkenazi.
-Since the appointment of Justice Sonia Sotomayor in the 21st century, some commentators have suggested that Cardozo should be considered the ”first Hispanic justice”.
+Since the appointment of Justice Sonia Sotomayor in the 21st century, some commentators have suggested that Cardozo should be considered the "first Hispanic justice".

-In response to this controversy, Cardozo biographer Kaufman questioned the usage of the term ”Hispanic” in Justice Cardozo’s lifetime, stating: ”Well, I think he regarded himself as a Sephardic Jew whose ancestors came from the Iberian Peninsula”.
-After centuries in British North America, Cardozo "confessed in 1937 that his family preserved neither the Spanish language nor Iberian cultural traditions”.
-Ancestors had lived in England, the British colonies, and the United States since the 17th century.
+In response to this controversy, Cardozo biographer Andrew Kaufman questioned the usage of the term "Hispanic" in Justice Cardozo's lifetime: "Well, I think he regarded himself as a Sephardic Jew whose ancestors came from the Iberian Peninsula".
+Cardozo "confessed in 1937 that" after centuries in British North America, "his family preserved neither the Spanish language nor Iberian cultural traditions".
+His ancestors had lived in England, the British colonies, and the United States since the 17th century.

 Some Latino advocacy groups, such as the National Association of Latino Elected Officials and the Hispanic National Bar Association, consider Sonia Sotomayor to be the first Hispanic justice, as in their view she was raised in Hispanic culture.